Class of '44: Production

-The subway scenes were filmed on location in Brooklyn, New York.
-A vintage 1920s BMT Triplex train was used and the interior of the 15th Avenue entrance to the New Utrecht Avenue station on the Sea Beach (today's N) line was restored to its 1940s appearance.
+The subway scenes in 'Class of '44' were filmed on location in Brooklyn, New York.
+A vintage 1920s BMT Triplex train was used and the interior of the 15th Avenue entrance to the New Utrecht Avenue station on the Sea Beach (today's N) line was restored to its 1940s era appearance.
 The train itself operated on the West End (today's D) line and is seen pulling into the 62nd Street station.

-The scene at the diner was filmed in Toronto for the purpose of depicting PCC-type streetcars that ran in Brooklyn during the time period in which the movie is set.
-However, the streetcars seen in the movie are postwar models characterized by the presence of standee windows, which prewar PCCs such as the ones that operated in Brooklyn did not have.
-They also have the maroon and cream paint scheme used in Toronto, while Brooklyn's PCCs were predominantly tan.